← Blog

 The manufacturing parallel

-Contract manufacturing today has the same structural problem.
-Risk is shared on paper — contracts have chargebacks, warranties, shared liability.
-But in practice, when a quality question arises, the factory's cash flow freezes while the OEM's is unaffected.
-The contractual risk-sharing is symmetric.
-The cash flow impact is not.
+Contract manufacturing has the same problem.
+Risk is shared on paper through chargebacks, warranties, and liability clauses.
+In practice, a quality question freezes factory cash flow while the OEM's cash position barely moves.

 Per-service settlement

-At Fairbuild, each manufacturing service — EVT, DVT, PVT, mass production — is a discrete order with its own escrow and acceptance criteria.
-The OEM deposits payment before work begins.
+At Fairbuild, each manufacturing service, EVT, DVT, PVT, or mass production, is a discrete order with its own funded state and acceptance criteria.
+The OEM funds through approved payment, escrow, or custody rails before work begins.
 The factory knows the money is committed.

-An independent verification layer — and this is the hardest part of the system — checks the test artifacts against the agreed spec.
-It needs to understand what a passing MTF measurement looks like, how to distinguish process drift from noise, whether a failure mode is systematic or a one-off.
-This is where 20 years of building the test equipment itself matters — knowing which measurements to trust and which to flag.
+An independent verification layer checks test artifacts against the agreed spec.
+It needs to understand passing MTF, process drift, systematic failure, and noise.
+This is where 20 years of building the test equipment itself matters: knowing which measurements to trust and which to flag.

-If the work passes and the OEM doesn't object within 48 hours, payment releases automatically.
-If they object, deterministic re-inspection resolves within 96 hours.
+If the work passes and the OEM doesn't object within 48 hours, the settlement instruction can execute.
+If the customer initiates review, Fairbuild can intervene and offer arbitration or re-inspection.
 Bounded, not open-ended.

 Where the analogy breaks

 The analogy has limits.
-Rolls-Royce owns the engine and controls the entire lifecycle.
-Manufacturing is fragmented — the OEM designs the product, the factory builds it, neither controls the other's process.
+Rolls-Royce owns the engine and controls the lifecycle.
+Manufacturing is fragmented: the OEM designs the product, the factory builds it, and neither controls the other's process.
 Flight hours are continuous and easy to meter.
 Manufacturing services are discrete and complex to verify.

-There's also design-flaw risk: what if the factory can't hit the MTF spec because the OEM's design is fundamentally unmanufacturable?
-An automated verification layer can't adjudicate that — it requires engineering judgment outside the system.
-This is a real boundary.
+There is also design-flaw risk: what if the factory cannot hit the MTF spec because the OEM's design is fundamentally unmanufacturable?
+An automated verification layer cannot adjudicate that.
+It requires engineering judgment outside the system.

 It's not as elegant as vertical integration.
 But for a structurally fragmented industry, it's the closest equivalent to what Rolls-Royce achieved: pricing by verified outcome, with automatic settlement.